-Starting from the wide vision of Slow Food China – supporting an agricultural economy that values the culture and local products – Stefano Boeri Architetti has designed a school, a library and a small museum for the villages involved in the Slow Village program.
-Three cultural epicenters able to build the hubs of a wider infrastructure that can allow millions of Chinese farmers to invest in the future of their rural territories, rather than abandoning them to move to metropolitan suburbs.
-Offering the best cultural, economic, architectural and environmental conditions to a dusty galaxy of local communities, the Slow Food Freespace program aims to forcefully combat the emigration towards large Chinese cities that has grown in the latest years, and the consequent homologation of the specific cultural characteristics linked to the richness of the territory.
+Starting from Slow Food China’s wide-ranging vision of promoting an agricultural economy that focuses and develops local cultures and products, the project consists of a school, a library and a small museum.
+Three cultural epicentres, called Seeds of Culture, are intended to establish the initial threads of a widespread infrastructure that will allow millions of Chinese farmers to invest in the future of their rural territories instead of abandoning them to move to big city suburbs.
+By offering better cultural, economic, architectural and environmental conditions to a fragmentary constellation of local communities, the intervention aims to strongly oppose the ever increasing emigration to the big Chinese cities of the last few years, and the consequent dumbing down and loss of the specific characteristics related to the cultural wealth of the country.

-Located in Qiyan, in the south-west province of Sichuan, the first Chinese Slow Village rises from an open and collaborative vision.
-Stefano Boeri Architetti China will provide its design ideas and technical know-how free of charge, necessary for the construction of the first pilot system in the village: the library, the school and the museum.
-Like a single organic accelerator, the three catalysts will act to feed not only the culture of the preparation, consumption and supply of food, but also the popular ancient and deeply-rooted traditions, as well as the small and insightful individual stories.
+Located in Qiyan, in the south-western province of Sichuan, the first Chinese Slow Village was the result of an open and collaborative vision in which Stefano Boeri Architetti China provided the design ideas and technical know-how necessary for the construction in the village of the first pilot devices such as the library, the school and the museum.
+Like a single systematic flywheel, the three catalysts act to feed not only the culture surrounding the preparation, consumption and supply of food, but also the ancient and deep-rooted popular traditions as well as the small and insightful individual stories.
 The significant efforts made by China in recent decades in relation to urban issues show the increasing attention paid to the multifaceted nature of the expressions, traditions and heritage of the countryside, enhancing and amplifying its natural wealth.
 In fact the programme aims to synthesize a powerful and attractive appeal, addressed to the vast Chinese universe as well as international knowledge and tourism.